richbibby/catalyst-center-mcp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released into the public domain under the [Unlicense](UNLICENSE).